efpe/amazon-alexa-lg-tv/README.md

 - "Alexa, turn off Plex"
 - "Alexa, turn on Netflix"
 - "Alexa, turn off Netflix"
-- "Alexa, turn on Volume" (default level is set to 4)
+- "Alexa, turn on Volume" (default level is set to 34)
 - "Alexa, turn off the Volume" (mutes volume)
-- "Alexa, turn on Playback" (Can also be used as an "OK" button when on a Netflix "Are you still watching?" prompt.
+- "Alexa, turn on Playback" (Can also be used as an "OK" button when on a Netflix "Are you still watching?" prompt.)
 - "Alexa, turn off Playback"

 ## Install